Rains County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Once you've located your vehicle, you'll need to gather the necessary documents to claim it.
+Once you've located your vehicle, you'll need to gather the necessary documents to claim it from the impound lot.

 Required Documents

-- Valid driver's license (or someone with valid license): You or the person retrieving the vehicle needs a valid driver's license.
+- Valid driver's license (or someone with a valid license): You, or the person retrieving the vehicle on your behalf, must have a valid driver's license.
+The impound lot will verify the license.

 If You Don't Have a Valid License

-- Have someone else pick it up: A friend or family member with a valid driver's license can retrieve the vehicle.
+- Have a licensed friend or family member retrieve it: Ask a trusted friend or family member with a valid driver's license to retrieve the vehicle for you.

 - They need: